netherphp/object/README.md

 ## Nether\Object\Prototype

-The Prototype Object a self-sealing stem object capable of remapping schemas and ensuring that properties exist with default values if needed.
+The Prototype Object is a self-sealing stem object capable of remapping schemas and ensuring that properties exist with default values if needed.
 Using this class as the parent enables the attribute based functionality all the way down.